-This study examines interpreters' self-perception of their use of self when interpreting in health and behavioural health-care settings.
-Constant comparative analysis was used to analyze the individual, semi-structured interviews of thirty-six interpreters.
-Interpreters identified specific skills and techniques, that they developed on their own, (1) to create a safe environment for provider and client, and (2) to increase the effectiveness of the intervention.
+This study examines interpreters' self-perception of their use of self when interpreting in health and behavioral healthcare settings.

+Constant comparative analysis was used to analyze the individual, semi-structured interviews of 36 interpreters.

+Interpreters identified specific skills and techniques, that they developed on their own, to (a) create a safe environment for both the provider and the client, and (b) to increase the effectiveness of the intervention.

 Interpreters are vital members of care teams.
 Interpreters might be under-utilized if only seen as a language conduit.
-Embracing interpreters as members of the inter-professional team may hold great promise for addressing challenges in providing culturally effective services.
+Embracing interpreters as members of the interprofessional team may hold great promise for addressing challenges in providing culturally effective services.

-Résumé

-Cette étude se penche sur l'auto-perception des interprètes de leur recours au soi dans l'interprétation en milieux de services de santé et de santé comportementale.
-Une méthode comparative constante avait été employée pour analyser les 36 entrevues individuelles semi-structurées des interprètes.

-Les interprètes ont identifié des aptitudes et des méthodes spécifiques qu'ils avaient indépendamment développées afin de (a) créer un environnement rassurant pour le fournisseur ainsi que le client, et (b) accroître l'efficacité de l'intervention.
-Les interprètes constituent des membres essentiels d'équipes de soins.
-Ils risquent toutefois d'être sous-utilisés s'ils sont considérés uniquement comme des intermédiaires de langue.
-Intégrer pleinement les interprètes en tant que membres de l'équipe interprofessionnelle est très prometteur pour aborder les défis reliés à la prestation de services adaptés aux particularités culturelles.
+Keywords: use of self, interpreter, healthcare interpreting, integrated interprofessional, Affordable Care Act

+Interpreters' Self-Perceptions of Their Use of Self When Interpreting in Health and Behavioral Health Settings

-hen there is not a shared language, interpreters are needed.
-Meeting the health-care needs of newly arrived immigrants and refugees requires competent language services, as these populations are less likely to have economic, language, and cultural resources to help them navigate through systems of care.
-The United States has one of the largest foreign-born populations, with many of these foreign born arriving with little prior experience with the language or culture.
-The American Immigration Council1 reports that in the United States, 70,000-80,000 refugees arrive each year.
+When there is not a shared language, interpreters are needed.
+Meeting the healthcare needs of newly arrived immigrants and refugees requires competent language services as these populations are less likely to have economic, language, and cultural resources to help them navigate through systems of care.
+The United States has one of the largest foreign born populations, with many of these foreign born arriving with little prior experience with the language or culture.
+In the United States, 70,000-80,000 refugees arrive each year (Immigration Policy Center, 2014).

-Studies have examined the effectiveness of interpreters in health-care settings when the interpreter has been a family member, a staff worker who is asked to leave her or his job station to interpret, and when the interpreter has been professionally trained.
-Karliner and colleagues2 found that clients who worked with professional interpreters received better clinical care.
+Studies have examined the effectiveness of interpreters in healthcare settings when the interpreter has been a family member, a staff worker who is asked to leave her/his job station to interpret, and when the interpreter has been professionally trained (Amodeo, Grigg-Saito, & Robb, 1997; Armstrong, 2010; Bischoff & Hudelson, 2010; Butow et al., 2011; Karliner, Jacobs, Chen, & Mutha, 2007).
+Karliner and colleagues (2007) found that clients who worked with professional interpreters received better clinical care.
 But having a professional interpreter present does not ensure better care is received.
-Butow and colleagues3 found that providers who work with interpreters respond fewer times to non-verbal cues and are less responsive to clients' emotional state.
-This speaks to the need for better training of providers in working with interpreters, and better training of professional interpreters on interpreting non-verbal communication.
-A number of hurdles prevent providers from working with professional interpreters.

-Bischoff and Hudelson found that professional interpreters are used less frequently than a client's relative or a bilingual staff member, both of which are perceived to be logistically easier and less expensive to access.
-Other studies have examined additional factors that impede the effective use of interpreters, including factors such as the availability of interpreting services and difficulty scheduling the interpreter and the client together.
+Providers who work with interpreters respond fewer times to non-verbal cues and are less responsive to clients' emotional state (Butow et al., 2011).
+This speaks to the need for better training of providers in working with interpreters, and better training of professional interpreters on interpreting communication that is not verbal.
+There are a number of hurdles that prevent providers from working with professional interpreters.
+Bischoff and Hudelson (2010) found that professional interpreters are used less frequently than a client's relative or a bilingual staff member, both of which are perceived to be logistically easier and less expensive to access.
+Other studies have examined additional factors that impede the effective use of interpreters (Hadziabdic, Heikkilä, Albin, & Hjelm, 2011), including factors such as the availability of interpreting services and difficulty scheduling the interpreter and the client together.